 Please click on the workshop title for more information and prerequisites.

 To obtain an Archival Certificate of Completion, participants are required to attend all six of the workshops in the Core Curriculum.
 Prior to each workshop, participants will receive a pre-workshop reading, and at the conclusion of each workshop, participants will be asked to complete an assignment.
 After having attended all six Core workshops, and passing all six assignments, participants will receive the CNSA’s Archival Certificate of Completion.
 Enrollment is automatic upon receipt of the first assignment.

 Hosting a workshop

-To keep costs down, workshops are often held at member's institutions.
+To keep costs down, workshops are usually held at member institutions.
 The hosting institution receives a free registration, provided they supply the coffee breaks (normally one each morning and afternoon of the 2 day workshop) for all participants.
-Host institutions also provide the room, tables, chairs and if necessary, a large viewing screen.
+Host institutions also provide the room, tables, chairs, and if necessary, a large viewing screen.
 CNSA provides all hand-outs, training materials and presentation equipment.